-Online security became paramount thanks to Covid19 when remote access became necessary for work and leisure.
-Many businesses started looking for VPN alternatives (Virtual Private Network), so the past years gave birth to various options to defend yourself on the web.
+Online security became paramount thanks to Covid-19 putting both our work and parties at home.
+People turned to VPN en masse.
+Many businesses started looking for VPN alternatives (Virtual Private Network) for their remote access needs, so the past years gave birth to various options to defend yourself on the web.

-Whether you’re looking for different ways to protect your business or are a privacy worrier – this article is just for you.
+Whether you’re looking for different ways to protect your privacy or increase network security at your business, this article is just for you.

 What can I use instead of a VPN?